comp-well-org/fair-tab-diffusion/readme.md

 ## Running

+### Experiments

+Under the root directory, run the following commands to reproduce the results of our method:

 ```bash
 # download and preprocess datasets
 python build.py
 # run experiments for our method
 bash fairtabddpm.sh
 ```

+To reproduce the results of baseline methods, run the following commands:

 ```bash
 # go to baselines directory